Marijuana dispensary eyes Kirkwood location. It would be the city's first pot business.

 Recreational pot sales from the dispensary would be taxed at 3 cents in the dollar after voters approved the tax earlier this month.
 Kirkwood was one of dozens of local governments across the state that approved the new tax in April, including Des Peres and Maryland Heights, which had both approved new marijuana facilities in recent months.

-New Growth, which also sells retail pot branded as Proper Cannabis, operates two other dispensaries with drive-through lanes, in Crestwood and in the Mehlville area, and a marijuana growing and processing plant in Rock Hill.
+New Growth also sells retail pot in Crestwood and the Mehlville area branded as Proper Cannabis, and a marijuana growing and processing plant in Rock Hill.

 In total, there are 65 marijuana dispensaries now operating in the St. Louis metropolitan area, according to the latest data from the Missouri Department of Health and Senior Services.
 All but four of the dispensaries sell to recreational users in addition to medical users.